bobbramillan/bobbramillan/README.md

 Public REST API auto-syncing 2025/2026 new grad job listings every 30 minutes from SimplifyJobs.
 Deployed to Railway.

 **[Knickerbockers](https://www.knickerbockers.nyc)** | HTML • CSS • JavaScript • Vercel • Supabase
 Website to find curated selection of Knicks fan merch and gear from the 2026 championship.
 Auto-syncs suggestions from Serper API that are then sent for manual approval.
 Users may also suggest merch to be listed.
+Had to be closed down due to IP issues.

 **[Banking System](https://github.com/bobbramillan/banking)** | Java • JUnit 5 • Gradle • JaCoCo • PIT
 Command-driven banking engine built test-first on a polymorphic account hierarchy.
 412 JUnit 5 tests against 900 lines of production code, validated with mutation testing rather than coverage alone.